garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - 6.
       - | persist method
       - | Method for setting "new" entity created in the application, to "managed" entity
-        | It is provided as a method of ``EntityManager`` and the operation to INSERT the records in the relational database is accumulated in PersistenceContext.
+        | It is a method of ``EntityManager`` and all the operations performed to INSERT the records in the relational database are accumulated in PersistenceContext (and later reflected to the database at the time of transaction commit or when the flush method of EntityManager is called).
     * - 7.
       - | merge method
       - | Method for setting the "detached" entity which is not managed in PersistenceContext, to "managed" entity.
-        | It is provided as a method of \ ``EntityManager``\  and the operation to UPDATE the records stored in a relational database is accumulated in PersistenceContext.
+        | It is a method of \ ``EntityManager``\  and the all operations performed to UPDATE the records stored in a relational database are accumulated in PersistenceContext (and later reflected to the database at the time of transaction commit or when the flush method of EntityManager is called).
         | However, if the record matching the ID does not exist in the relational database, then INSERT is executed instead of UPDATE.
     * - 8.
       - | remove method
       - | Method for setting the "managed" entity to "removed" entity
-        | It is provided as a method of \ ``EntityManager``\  and the operation to DELETE the records stored in a relational database is accumulated in PersistenceContext.
+        | It is a method of \ ``EntityManager``\  and all the operations performed to DELETE the records stored in a relational database are accumulated in PersistenceContext.
     * - 9.
       - | flush method
       - | Method for forcibly reflecting the operations performed for the entity managed in PersistenceContext to the relational database.
-        | It is provided as a method of \ ``EntityManager``\  and the accumulated un-reflected operations are executed for the relational database.
+        | It is a method of \ ``EntityManager``\  and the accumulated un-reflected operations are reflected in the relational database.
         | Normally, operations are reflected to the relational database only when a transaction is committed; however, flush method is used when the operation needs to be reflected in the database before committing a transaction.

 Managing life cycle of entity